myasser20/spring-security-project/README.md

 - Permission Management:
 Control access to specific features or data based on the employee's role.
 Implement granular permissions to ensure data security and privacy.
+- Password Encryption:
+  Passwords are stored as hashed values using a strong hashing algorithm (e.g., bcrypt) to prevent unauthorized access.